Clarendon Fund: Logo

 The Clarendon Fund logo was designed in 2009 in the run-up to the Fund's 10th anniversary, and simplified and updated in 2014.
 It celebrates both the long history and traditions of Oxford and of OUP, as well as welcoming the Clarendon scholars who will write the pages of the university's future.

 It shows the statues of the Muses at the top of the Clarendon building, which are perhaps the building's most recognisable feature and an iconic part of the Oxford skyline.
 The building was constructed in the classical style from 1711 to 1713 on the design of Nicholas Hawksmoor, a pupil of the famous architect Sir Christopher Wren.

 The font used with the logo is called Trajan Pro and has its origins in the Roman lettering found on Trajan's Column, which was completed in 113 CE.
 It was chosen specifically to complement the architectural style of the Clarendon building.
 Trajan remains one of the most widely used fonts in book jacket cover design, a further link to the Clarendon Building's original use as the home of OUP.

+Clarendon Scholars’ Council

+The Clarendon Scholars’ Council helps strengthen social and intellectual exchange among scholars by organising events and activities.
+The Council consists of several members elected from among the scholar community.
+Another responsibility of the Council is to promote the reputation and visibility of the Clarendon Scholarship and the University of Oxford through a strong alumni network and collaborations with other institutions.

+The Clarendon Scholars’ Council is elected annually by the Clarendon Scholars.
+The 2024–2025 Scholars’ Council was composed as follows: